Spiderpig86/blog/drafts/pioneersquarelabs.md

-# A Meetup at PSL
+# I Was Wrong About Startup Meetups

 It's July.
-You've done a lot of the touristy and fun things where you are now sitting on your bed, scrolling through the Amazon slack to find stuff to do.
+You've done a lot of the touristy and fun things in Seattle where you are now sitting on your bed, scrolling through the Amazon slack to find stuff to do.

 You stop at "Entrepreneurial Intern Event @ Pioneer Square Labs" and think, *this is something new*.
 And in bold, **food and drinks provided**.

 *Hmm...*

+## Are Meetups Pointless?

 You know I'm always down for anything that is remotely associated with any free food and drink.
 With nothing else scheduled, this doesn't seem too bad of an event to attend.
 It would probably just consist of a bunch of VCs and "CEOs" to brag about their successes and poach aspiring developers.
 The very fact that this is an intern and invite-only event makes it seem that it was only organized to siphon talent from Microsoft, Amazon, etc…